 This course considers how modern control systems are designed and implemented in practice, with a particular emphasis on computer based digital techniques.
-The module will give students introduction to the engineering design of robot manipulator systems and their applications, including the mechanics of motion, dynamics, sensing methods and control strategies.
+The module will give students introduction to the engineering design of digital control systems (e.g PIC temperature and robot control) and their applications, including system modelling, dynamics, sensing methods and control strategies.

 Indicative content includes:

 - Introduction - generic digital control systems; advantages/drawbacks of digital control; Digital control theory – signal reconstruction, effect of sampling; time variance; quantisation.
 Revision of classical control theory.